Interim leader (Canada): Leader accepts another position

 Sometimes an outgoing leader decides to resign immediately in order to ensure party unity, because they have accepted an appointment or chosen to stand as a candidate for (or been elected to) another position.

 Following the resignation of Daniel Johnson as leader of the Quebec Liberal Party in 1998, the prospect of Jean Charest becoming the party's new leader began to attract widespread public support.
 When Charest subsequently decided to stand as a candidate, he resigned as leader of the federal Progressive Conservatives, and Elsie Wayne became the party's interim leader.

 Similarly, Thomas Kennedy served as interim leader of the Progressive Conservative Party of Ontario from 1948 to 1949, after George Drew resigned to contest the leadership of the federal Progressive Conservatives.

 Leave of absence

 From November 1954 to February 1955 William Earl Rowe acted as interim Leader of the Opposition when Progressive Conservative leader George A. Drew was in poor health following an attack of meningitis.
 Drew returned but later fell ill again, and Rowe again became as interim leader of the opposition in August 1956.
-Drew resigned in September and Rowe remained interim opposition leader until December when John Diefenbaker was elected party leader.
+Drew resigned in September and Rowe became interim party and opposition leader until December, when John Diefenbaker was elected party leader.

 An interim leader, Nycole Turmel was appointed to lead the NDP on July 28, 2011, while Jack Layton was on a medical leave of absence to fight cancer.
 She continued in the position following Layton's death on August 22, 2011.